navi-language/website/learn.md

 ### Test Failures

-Test runner will print the error message when a test failed, and with a `exit 1` code to let CI know the test failed.
+The test runner will print the error message when a test fails, and with an `exit 1` code to let CI know the test failed.

 ```nv
 test "expect to fail" {